A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Preliminaries on Pomset Logic and BV

 Equivalently, this is also the non-interaction non-tensor fragment of $\SBVu$, since all the rules of $\SBVu$ that are not in $\BVu$ contain tensors. \begin{proof} Let us explain how to connect this reformulation to the original statement in~\cite{GBR:rta97}.
 In the latter, the inclusion $\redges_{\tograph{A}} \supseteq \redges_{\tograph{B}}$ is characterized by a rewriting system on series-parallel orders whose rules are listed in~\cite[Definition~3.1]{GBR:rta97}.
 Observe that, among those rules: \begin{itemize} \item (a), (b), (c) and (d) correspond to $\qard,\qbrrd,\qblrd,\qcrd$ respectively; \item (e) and (h) express the reflexivity and transitivity of the rewriting relation, which corresponds to the fact that a derivation is a sequence of zero, one or more inference rules; \item the remaining rules, namely (f) and (g), express the contextual closure of the rules, whose counterpart in our setting is deep inference, i.e.\ the possibility of instantiating a rule in a context $\Sconhole$. \end{itemize} There remains a subtlety: we must use the $\fequp$ rule to turn formulas into equivalent ones on which other rules may be applied, whereas this is left implicit in the setting of~\cite{GBR:rta97} (since $\fequp$ on formulas corresponds to equality of dicographs).
 The fact that $\fequp$ suffices is due to the fact that \enquote{the algebraic representation of any [series-parallel] order is unique modulo the associativity of $\lseq,\lpar$ and the commutativity of $\lpar$} (a quote from~\cite[\S2]{GBR:rta97} where we adapted the notations for the connectives). \end{proof}

 Next, we turn to unit-free formulas that may contain tensors; their associated graphs are all dicographs.
 One would then expect the non-interaction fragment of $\SBVu$ to characterize dicograph inclusion.
-However, this is not quite so, since one rule must be added. \begin{thm}[reformulation of {\cite[\S5]{GBR:rta97}}] Let $A$ and $B$ be two unit-free linear generalized formulas over a set $X$.
-Then the inclusion of edges $\redges_{\tograph{A}} \supseteq \redges_{\tograph{B}}$ holds if and only if $A\derives{}{}B$ in the fragment of $\SBVu$ without the interaction rules, plus the following additional \emph{weak switch} rule:
+However, this is not quite so, since one rule must be added. \begin{thmC}[{\cite[\S5]{GBR:rta97}} (rephrased)] Let $A$ and $B$ be two unit-free linear generalized formulas over a set $X$.
+Then the inclusion of edges $\redges_{\tograph{A}} \supseteq \redges_{\tograph{B}}$ holds if and only if $A\derives{}{}B$ in the fragment of $\SBVu$ without the interaction rules, plus the following additional rule: